 - Proof of labs: If a lab was included in a course but is not listed on your transcript, you must provide proof that the lab was completed.
 An official course description from your institution's website showing that a lab was included with the course will be sufficient.
 You can upload lab backup on the Documents page in CASAA.

 3. Admissions Test

 The MSA Program requires either the MCAT or the GRE.
-The MCAT must be taken within three years of the application deadline, the GRE within five years.
+The MCAT or the GRE must be taken within three years of the application deadline.
 When an applicant has taken the MCAT or GRE more than once, component scores will not be combined.
 If an applicant has taken both admissions tests, they should submit both official scores for review.

 |Matriculants||CWRU MSA Program||U.S. Medical Schools|